kamrankhowaja/Evolutionary_Robotics/Assignment_1/README.md

 For Task 2, click on the following link and press the play button on the webpage to start the simulation.

 Task 2 Simulation : https://editor.p5js.org/Shahzaib10/full/yTs2wNFUa

+Refer to the PDF file for more information